illiliti/libudev-zero/README.md

 ## Why?

-We all know that systemd is very hostile towards portability.
-Udev inherited the same problem by exposing a very badly designed library interface.
-This is dramatically reduces portability, user choice and basically creates vendor lock-in because library interface highly tied to udev daemon.
+We all know that systemd is very hostile towards portability. udev inherited the same problem by exposing a very badly designed library interface.
+This dramatically reduces portability, user choice and basically creates vendor lock-in because the library interface highly tied to the udev daemon.

-Another udev problem is non-portable home-grown language called "udev rules".
-Udev authors definitely don't know(or care) why it's better to avoid reinventing the wheel.
+Another udev problem is the non-portable home-grown language called "udev rules".
+The udev authors definitely don't know(or care) why it's better to avoid reinventing the wheel.
 Strictly speaking, I think they did that on purpose to overcomplicate udev as much as possible.
 Why?
-So that only authors(RedHat/IBM) can rule and dictate the future of udev.
+So that only the authors(RedHat/IBM) can rule and dictate the future of udev.
 The recent eudev death only proves that it's really hard to support such unmaintainable mess.

-Udev hwdb is yet another illustration of systemd-like approach.
-What the hell "userspace /dev" has to do with parsing hardware database(pci.ids, usb.ids) and setting/remapping buttons?
-Udev smells like systemd by trying to implement all possible functionality in the single daemon/code base.
-Standalone UNIX-way programs much better suited for such purposes.
+The udev hwdb is yet another illustration of a systemd-like approach.
+What the hell does "userspace /dev" have to do with parsing hardware database(pci.ids, usb.ids) and setting/remapping buttons? udev smells like systemd by trying to implement all possible functionality in the single daemon/code base.
+Programs that follow the UNIX philosophy is much better suited for such purposes.

 ## Pros/Cons

 Keep in mind that libudev-zero isn't ideal.
-Here is some pros/cons:
+Here are some pros/cons:

 ### Pros